tfsec/tfsec.github.io/_docs/aws/rds/no-public-db-access.md

 ---
+title: aws-rds-no-public-db-access
-title: A database resource is marked as publicly accessible.
+description: A database resource is marked as publicly accessible.
 shortcode: aws-rds-no-public-db-access
 legacy: AWS011
 summary: A database resource is marked as publicly accessible.